Skip to Content

 5. Kentucky wisteria

-One of the best choices for a fast-growing tree for the front of your house is the Kentucky wisteria.
-Creating waterfalls of beautiful blooms that fill the air with their perfume, the Kentucky wisteria is a favorite for growing over a pergola or up the side of your house.
+Kentucky wisteria is one of the best choices for a fast-growing tree for the front of your house.
+It creates waterfalls of beautiful blooms that fill the air with its perfume.
+The Kentucky wisteria is a favorite for growing over a pergola or up the side of your house.
 It is the perfect tree for a cottage front door.

 Kentucky wisteria will grow two or three feet a year, sometimes more.
 It flowers two or three years after it is planted.
 Be sure to get Kentucky wisteria, not the more invasive and poisonous Chinese wisteria.